Skillet Omelet with Vegetables, Cheese, and Herbs

 3. Step 3:

-Wash the bell peppers and tomatoes, dry them.
-Pepper can be taken in one or more colors.
-Cut the pepper into small cubes.
-Choose ripe tomatoes, but not overripe, with a dense skin, so that when slicing and cooking they retain their shape.
-Cut the cherries into halves or quarters, depending on their size.
+Wash and dry the bell peppers and tomatoes.
+The peppers can be one color or several.
+Cut the pepper into small dice.
+Choose ripe but not overripe tomatoes with firm skins, so they hold their shape when cut and cooked.
+Halve or quarter the cherry tomatoes, depending on their size.

 4. Step 4: